Liam-Deacon/phaseshifts/phaseshifts/doc/introduction.rst

 phase shift files in a manner that is easy for the computational hitch-hiker, but powerful for those that wish to extend the package for particular needs.

-The `phsh.py` script unifies many of the steps needed for the phase shift calculations into a single command intended for the end-user.
+The :ref:`phsh` script unifies many of the steps needed for the phase shift calculations into a single command intended for the end-user.
 For more information please read the documentation at `<http://pythonhosted.org//phaseshifts/>`_